 George Baylis was born in 1826 in Southampton.
 The Bristol Mercury reported the death of George, the eldest son of Walwin Baylis of Thornbury on 21st June 1850 aged 24.

-Mary Ann Baylis was born in Milbrook in Hampshire and baptised on 15th June 1828.
+Mary Ann Baylis was born in Milbrook in Hampshire and baptized on 15th June 1828.
 Mary Ann was aged 23 and living with her father in Thornbury in the 1851 Census.
 On 23rd October 1854 she married Henry Hodges in Southwark in London.
 They had a son, George, born in 1855.
 In the 1861 Census George was staying with his grandfather, Walwin, whilst his parents remained in London.
 Henry was a porter and they were living at 32 New Union Street, St Giles Without in Cripplegate, London.
 They were still living there in the 1871 Census when Henry was working as a warehouseman.

-Emma Baylis was baptised in Thornbury on 2nd October 1831.
+Emma Baylis was baptized in Thornbury on 2nd October 1831.
 Emma then aged 26 married John Honeyborne aged 28 on 9th May 1858.
 John died in 1867 and Emma married again.
 Her second husband was John Stevens.

-Edwin Baylis was baptised 15th November 1829.
+Edwin Baylis was baptized 15th November 1829.
 He married Emma Ransom on 20th July 1856 in St Marylebone in Westminster.
 In 1861 Edwin was living in 3 Stafford Place, Richmond in London where he was working as a coachman with his wife, Emma from Warminster in Wiltshire.
 He died in Childown Chertsey aged 54 on 24th June 1883.

 Henry Baylis was born on October 30th 1834.
 Henry became a carrier like his father and settled to live at 1 Bath Road.
 Click here to read about Henry